minghao-wu/minghao-wu.github.io/_posts/2025-10-10-data-ilcc-talk.md

 mathjax: true
 ---

-This post is based on the [talk](https://informatics.ed.ac.uk/ilcc/friday-14-november-11am) I gave at the Institute for Language, Cognition and Computation (ILCC), University of Edinburgh, on November 14, 2025.
+This post is based on the [talk](https://informatics.ed.ac.uk/ilcc/friday-14-november-11am) I give at the Institute for Language, Cognition and Computation (ILCC), University of Edinburgh, on November 14, 2025.
 The slides are available [here](/files/slides/2025-11-14-ILCC-talk.pdf).

 ## Abstract